 Brooklyn Waldorf School middle school students enjoy playing exciting Phoenix basketball almost as Phoenix fans enjoy cheering for them.

-Cross-country and volleyball are afterschool options to promote stronger player-team skills and build team interest.
+Cross-country and volleyball afterschool options have been team development programs that help promote stronger player-team skills and build team interest.

 BWS athletics and teamwork, grows directly from the curricular movement classes taught in every grade.

 Lively dance activities, Circus Arts and Bothmer gymnastics in the lower grades are the foundational movements that evolve each year into increasingly sophisticated, faster-paced team movement and sports.
 Deliberately building movement skills and confidence means that all students learn to feel capable as team contributors.
 When every student is allowed time and space to learn and practice team cooperation, everyone has fun and looks forward to the next challenge together.